 Prevention Workforce Training and Tools

-The Prevention Technology Transfer Center Network provides training, technical assistance, and tools to improve the quality and delivery of substance misuse prevention effort.
+The Prevention Technology Transfer Center Network provides training, technical assistance, and tools to improve the quality and delivery of substance use prevention effort.
 For information on these offerings see the PTTC Network education and resource pages.